Frost Protection Permitting

 EPD is using the following permitting framework:

-• For Floridan aquifer water withdrawals, frost protection permitting should occur in the Download this pdf file. green zones , as defined by the 2006 FRB Plan.
+For Floridan aquifer water withdrawals, frost protection permitting is available as an option in the red, yellow, and green zones , as defined in the 2006 FRB Plan.

 If you have any questions about frost protection permitting, please contact the EPD Tifton Office at 229-391-2400.